Lang Leav

-Lang Leav (born September 8, 1980) is an international bestselling New Zealand novelist and poet.
-She is the author of Lullabies which won the Goodreads Choice Award in the category of Best Poetry (2014).
+Lang Leav (born September 8, 1980) is an Australian novelist and poet.

 Early life

 Leav was born at a refugee camp in Thailand where her parents were seeking refuge from the Khmer Rouge regime in Cambodia.

 She is the youngest of three siblings.
 In 1981, her family migrated to Australia.
-Her mother worked as a seamstress whilst her father was an acupuncturist.
-Leav was raised in the refugee town of Cabramatta, Sydney.
+Leav was raised in the suburb of Cabramatta, Sydney.

 Leav's interest in literature started at a young age.
 She would transcribe her poetry into books she made by hand, which she then passed around to her peers at school.

 Education

 Leav attended the College of Fine Arts in Sydney.
 The refugee community she belonged to was critical of her decision as the field was perceived as financially unstable and therefore impractical.
 Nevertheless, Leav persisted.
 Her undergraduate thesis in college, titled "Cosplaying Lolita" granted her a Churchill Fellowship Award.

 Career

 While Leav is known for being a writer, she initially established a cult fashion label Akina which earned her a Qantas Spirit of Youth Award.
-In 2012 Leav began posting her poetry on Tumblr and her work amassed a large following.
-In 2013 she self-published her first collection of poetry and prose titled Love and Misadventure.
+In 2012, Leav began posting her poetry on Tumblr and her work amassed a large following.
+In 2013, she self-published her first collection of poetry and prose titled Love and Misadventure.
 The book was a surprise hit and caught the attention of literary agents in New York.
 Leav signed with New York Agency, Writers House before she was offered a publishing deal with Andrews McMeel.
 The bestselling book ranked top on Amazon.
 Leav released Lullabies the following year which won the Goodreads Choice Award for Poetry.
 Newsweek credits Leav for popularizing poetry.

 Leav subsequently published another five poetry titles: Memories (2015) The Universe of Us, (2017) Sea of Strangers (2018) and Love Looks Pretty on You (2018), all of which were nominated for the Goodreads Choice Award for Poetry have been international bestsellers.
-Her debut novel Sad Girls reached #1 on the Straits Times Bestseller chart for fiction and drew mixed reviews.
-Bustle wrote, “Sad Girls will have you reaching for the tissues; this YA debut is incredibly powerful.”
+Her debut YA novel Sad Girls reached #1 on the Straits Times Bestseller chart for fiction and drew mixed reviews.
+Bustle wrote, "Sad Girls will have you reaching for the tissues; this YA debut is incredibly powerful."
 The New Straits Times and The Star (Malaysia) criticized the novel for its lack of depth and character development.